Paul Calandra

 He previously sat in the federal House of Commons from 2008 to 2015 for the Conservative Party, serving as a parliamentary secretary to Prime Minister Stephen Harper from 2013 to 2015.
 In the 2015 federal election, he was a candidate in the Markham—Stouffville riding, created as a result of the federal electoral redistribution of 2012, and was defeated by Jane Philpott.

 Education

 Calandra studied history with a minor in political science at Carleton University.
 His claim on his campaign website in 2007 to have "complet(ed) full-time university studies" was controversial since, at that time he had not graduated.
 In an interview with WhiStle Radio on September 29, 2015, he stated that he left school in the early '90s before completing his degree and had later obtained the remaining credits required to graduate by correspondence course.
-He obtained bachelor's degree from Carleton in November 2008.
+He obtained a bachelor's degree from Carleton in November 2008.

 Early career

 Prior to entering politics, Calandra worked in the insurance business from 1995 to 2003.
 He then served as chief of staff to Steve Gilchrist, who was the PC MPP for Scarborough East in the Mike Harris government.